aerospike/aerospike-client-python/doc/index.rst

 * :mod:`aerospike.exception` is a submodule containing the exception hierarchy for AerospikeError and its subclasses.

+* :mod:`aerospike_helpers` is a helper package for the list, map and bitwise operate commands.

 * :ref:`Data_Mapping` How Python types map to Aerospike Server types

-* :mod:`aerospike_helpers.operations` Operation helper functions.

 .. seealso::
     The `Python Client Manual <http://www.aerospike.com/docs/client/python/>`_